josefkarasek/ili_containers/README.md

 # kill container
 docker rm -f my-nginx
 ```
-* Publish only specific port
+* Publish only specific port (students do on their own)

 Publish port 80 inside of the container as port 8080 on the host.
 Use the man page `man docker run`.
 Is there any difference between publishing port 80 and 8080?
 [Hint](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html)
 * See logs of a container